-Weekend (day 8 and day 9) went by so fast with sightseeing, shopping trips and a festival (Nagula Chavati), I didn’t have any free time to spend on the Web.
-Foodwise, I stuck to the Workout Vratham with great difficulty and filled myself with an assortment of beans, greens, vegetables and fruits.
-But I had two sesame laddus that we traditionally prepare for Nagula Chavati festival.
+Weekend (day 8 and day 9) went by so fast with sightseeing, shopping trips and the festival (Nagula Chavati).
+Foodwise, I stuck to the Workout Vratham and filled the belly with an assortment of beans, greens, vegetables and fruits.
+I had two sesame laddus that we traditionally prepare for Nagula Chavati festival.
 The sesame laddus were made in a mortar with pestle power.

 A cup of ragi ganji without sweetener

 A cup of Chard pappu (Chard with Toor dal)